 A. Is there a central heating system in your property?

 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).

-Yes If you, have answered yes/partial - what kind of central heating is there?
-(Examples: gas-fired, solid fuel, electric storage heating, gas warm air) Don't Know If you have answered yes, please answer the 3 o questions below: B. When was your central heating system or partial central heating system installed?
-Don't Know Don't Know No partial central heating system installed?
-C. Do you have a maintenance contract for
+If you, have answered yes/partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air)

+Yes

+Gas

+If you have answered yes, please answer the 3 questions below:

+B. When was your central heating system or partial central heating system installed?

+Dont know

+C. Do you have a maintenance contract for the central heating system?

+If you have answered yes, please give details of the company with which you have a maintenance agreement:

+D. When was your maintenance agreement last renewed?
+(Please provide the month and year).